qiyf/PredictiveGenome/README.md

-# Predictive Genome Model
+# DRAGON
-Predictive Genome Model is a predictive and transferable model to simulate the structure and dynamics of chromosomes.
+DRAGON is a software package to enable De novo, and RAtional prediction of Genome organizatiON.
+It provides an implementation of the model proposed in the manuscript (https://www.biorxiv.org/content/early/2018/03/15/282095) to simulate chromosome structure and dynamics.

 ## Dependencies
 The package for Predictive Genome Model is mainly written in Python.
 The LAMMPS package is written in C++.